Teen Mental Wellness: Empowering Minds

 location carrot icon

-Referral Pathways: knowing when and how to triage students who need support into the right level of help.
+Referral pathways: A school focuses on gaining understanding on how and when to triage students who need support into the right level of help.

 book icon

-Comprehensive Resources: promoting and supporting overall mental wellness and early interventions, as well as having the ability to get care for students who need a higher level of support.
+Comprehensive resources: Once a school establishes resources and services, the focus shifts to promoting and supporting these resources, as well as overall mental wellness and early intervention information.
+This is also the time to examine how to care for students who need a higher level of support.

 infinity icon